 I think we should be wary of this indirectness taking over.
 We can help our children know when it is helpful to ask for what they want in a friendly, direct way.
 They can also understand how to respond appropriately when someone says, “No.”

 I’m an asker without a doubt.
 My wife is a guesser.
 Our children are somewhere in between.

 Even though it’s not natural for me, I see how being a guesser is helpful.
 It requires more empathy, consideration, and tact.
 All these are skills and intuitions I want my kids to develop.

 Developing asking AND guessing skills in your kids

 Let me offer 2 quick tips I’ve tried with my own kids to help develop them develop both ends of their own ask vs guess spectrum.

 First, I encourage them not to beat around the bush.
 When they start giving me the back story before asking for something, I stop them and say, “Please just ask your question.”
 This is directness in practice.

 Second, I help them to read the room.
 When they interrupt something or ask some inappropriate question in the context of what is going on, I call them on it.
 I say, “What is happening around you?
 Why ask that now?”
 This helps them judge the outcome before they ask the question.

 Askers and guessers can get along well.
 We can help our children grow up knowing when to be direct and when to show extra tact.
 It starts with the simple step of dialogue.

 Share your thoughts on asking vs. guessing with other parents.
-Jump on Facebook now and tell us who’s right.
+Tell us who’s right in the comments below.